muralimanas30/DSA-LEETCODE/03629 Total Characters In String After Transformations I/README.md

 ## 💡 **Problem Explanation**

-The problem asks us to simulate a series of transformations on a given string `s` for `t` iterations.
-Each character in the string represents a number from 0 to 25 ('a' to 'z').
-In each transformation, every character is replaced based on the following rule:

-- If a character is 'z' (25), it transforms into 'a' (0) and 'b' (1).
+The problem asks us to perform a series of transformations on a given string `s` for `t` times.
+Initially, each character in the string is represented by its corresponding position in the English alphabet (a=0, b=1, ..., z=25).
+In each transformation, we replace each character with the next character in the alphabet.
+If a character is 'z', it transforms into 'a' and 'b'.
+The goal is to determine the final length of the string after `t` transformations, modulo 1000000007.
+Since the number of transformations affect each character we count how many characters are on each alphabet index.
-- Otherwise, a character transforms into the next character in the alphabet (e.g., 'a' becomes 'b', 'b' becomes 'c', and so on).

-The goal is to find the total length of the string after `t` transformations.
-Since the length may be very large, we need to return the length modulo 1000000007.

 **Example:**

-Let's say `s = "abc"` and `t = 1`.

-1.  'a' becomes 'b'
-2.  'b' becomes 'c'
-3.  'c' becomes 'd'

-So, the resulting string is `"bcd"` and the length is 3.

-Let's say `s = "z"` and `t = 1`.

-1. 'z' becomes 'a' and 'b'
-so, the resulting string is "ab" and the length is 2.
+-   **Input:** `s` = "abc", `t` = 1
+-   **Output:** 3

+**Explanation:**

+1. Initial string: "abc"
+2. After 1 transformation: "bcd"
+3. Length of the string after transformation: 3

+-   **Input:** `s` = "z", `t` = 1
+-   **Output:** 2

+**Explanation:**

+1. Initial string: "z"
+2. After 1 transformation: "ab"
+3. Length of the string after transformation: 2

 ## 📊 **Algorithm**

-1.  **Initialize Frequency Arrays:** Create two arrays, `arr` and `forNext`, of size 26 to store the frequency of each character ('a' to 'z').
-Initially, `forNext` will store the frequencies of characters in the original string `s`.
+*   Initialize `arr` and `forNext` arrays of size 26 to store counts of each character at each step.
-2.  **Iterate through Transformations:** Loop `t` times to simulate the transformations.
+*   Populate `forNext` with the initial counts of characters in string `s`.
+*   Iterate `t` times, performing the transformation in each iteration.
-3.  **Update Frequencies:** In each iteration:
+*   In each iteration:
-    *   Copy `forNext` to `arr` to keep track of the previous frequencies.
+    *   Copy `forNext` to `arr` to store the counts from the previous transformation.
-    *   Reset `forNext` to a new array of zeros.
+    *   Reset `forNext` to zero.
-    *   Iterate through the `arr` frequency array.
-For each character:
+    *   Iterate through the `arr`:
-        *   If the frequency of a character is greater than 0:
+        *   If the count at index `i` is greater than 0, perform the character transformation.
-            *   If the character is 'z' (index 25), update the frequencies of 'a' (index 0) and 'b' (index 1) in `forNext`.
+        *   If `i` is 25 (i.e., 'z'), transform into 'a' and 'b' by adding the count to indices 0 and 1 in `forNext`.
-            *   Otherwise, increment the frequency of the next character (index + 1) in `forNext`.
+        *   Otherwise, transform into the next character by adding the count to index `i+1` in `forNext`.
-4.  **Calculate Total Length:** After all transformations, iterate through the `forNext` array and sum up the frequencies of all characters.
-Take the modulo 1000000007 to prevent overflow.
-5.  **Return Length:** Return the total length after the transformations.
+*   Calculate the final length of the string by summing all elements in `forNext` modulo 1000000007.
+*   Return the final length.

 ## 🔥 **Code Implementation**